philpagel/PCE174-communication/protocol.md

 11   | 1    |  minute   | BCD   | minute
 12   | 1    |  second   | BCD   | second

-Followed by an unknown number of data-point records.
+Followed by an unknown number of data records.
 So we need to read until we hit the next magic number for a logging group or EOF.

+This seems like a really bad idea, as we may run into the magic number by chance when a value is measured that happens to match the magic number.
-This is actually safe, as the magic number is larger than the largest possible measurement and thus cannot be encountered by chance.
+However, this is actually safe, as the magic number is larger than the largest possible measurement and thus cannot be encountered by chance.

-#### logging data point record
+#### logging data record

 Byte | Size  |  Content  | Type  | Comment
 ---- |-------|-----------|-------|------------------------